 The color of the blood, any dietary changes, any recent traumas, and any new lifestyle transitions.

-It's a good idea to take a sample of the vomit (with the mucus, if available), a picture of the vomit, and to provide the details.
+It's a good idea to take a sample of the vomit (with the mucus, if available), a picture of the vomit, and provide the details.
 All can lead to an accurate and speedy diagnosis.

 PetCareRx’s Nature's Miracle Stain & Odor Remover is safe for pets and children, eliminates vomit odors and bloodstains permanently, and leaves a fresh citrus scent.